 Campbell’s Hamster vs Winter white hamsters

-The Campbell’s Dwarf Hamster is often mistaken for what is referred to as winter white hamster.
+The Campbell’s Dwarf Hamster is often mistaken for what is referred to as a winter white hamster.
 In truth, they’re distinct species.
 The winter whites are otherwise accurately known as Siberian or Djungerian hamsters.

 Non-captives change to white in winter but domesticated hamsters do not because of exposure to light and heat.
 Only the Campbell’s Dwarf Hamster crossed with Djungerian hamsters can breed and produce hybrids.
 Enthusiasts have created several color variations within the hybrid variety.